victor-porcar/TimelapseDNGInterpolator2/README.md

 Using a program like Lightroom or similar, we set the exposure to `Image20.dn` to value 1.

-At this point, it would be very nice to have a gradual increase of exposure parameter in a range `Image01.dng` to in `Image20.dng` to have:
+It would be very nice to have a gradual increase of exposure parameter in a range of images `Image01.dng` to `Image20.dng`:

 * `Image01.dng` exposure = 0
 * `Image02.dng` exposure = 0.05